hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

     * With fixed window, SARIMA appears to be better, with moving window solution, Holt Winters appears to be enough
   * 2 weeks training window is a bit better than 3 weeks.
   * Logged moving average is a bit better than logged time series.
-  * So after these forecasting experiments, I will use holt winters with moving window solution for forecasting.
 * [My Code - Adjustable Forecasting - Moving Window Solution][9]💖
   * Params will be optimized after a new testing data had been put into the new training data.
   * It works well for Sample 2 (the less forecastable data).
 For Sample 1, it can bring down the historical average RMSE.